Kong/go-apiops/docs/oas2kong-id-generation.md

 Hence the top level is the OAS document level.
 So how is the name derived?
 In order of precedence:

 1. the command-line flag `--uuid-base`.
-This allows platform operators that do not necessarily trust input from developer teams to set their own unique document ID that they control.
+This allows platform operators to set the UUID namespace to prevent collisions if multiple authors use the same names and IDs in their OpenAPI specs.
 2. the `x-kong-name` directive in the document root, if present
 3. the `info.title` field, if present
 4. a random ID (UUIDv4)

 Options 3 and 4 are fallbacks and make for a nice first experience using the tools, but for production usage, one should either use option 1 or 2.
-The difference is that option 2 requires that the developer team can be trusted.
+The difference is that option 2 implicitly assumes that multiple developer teams will not use the same name.

 This should be chosen carefully, since changing this top-level name, will impact all generated entity names derived from the same document, as well as their IDs.